amuritna/amuritna.github.io/content/about.md

 Hello!
 My name is Emmanuella Rumanti Tee [\[1\]](#notes), also known as amuritna [\[2\]](#notes).

+I can be contacted [via e-mail](mailto:amuritna@gmail.com).
+You can also find me on [LinkedIn](https://linkedin.com/in/emmanuella-rumanti/) and [GitHub](https://github.com/amuritna/).

-I am currently affliated with the School of Electrical Engineering and Informatics at [Institut Teknologi Bandung](https://en.wikipedia.org/wiki/Bandung_Institute_of_Technology), Indonesia, where I am in my last year of pursuing a B.S. in Electrical Engineering.
+At the moment, I am affliated with the School of Electrical Engineering and Informatics at [Institut Teknologi Bandung](https://en.wikipedia.org/wiki/Bandung_Institute_of_Technology), Indonesia, where I am in my last year of pursuing a B.S. in Electrical Engineering.

 My current work  — my team's capstone design project — focuses on how we can secure voice communication on an untrusted device.
 Personally, I am in particular interested in exploring utilizations of the audio channel, end-to-end encryption, computation, and specialized hardware design.